samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 }
 ```

-You can see from this example how easy the binding can be between variables that exist on the component class, and displaying them on a template.
+You can see from this example how easy the binding can be between variables that exist on the component class and the template.
 Not only that, but _changes_ to that variable will also be picked up and surfaced to the template in real time.

 Continuing on, open `app.html` in the root of the `src` folder and replace its contents with the following, which will display the Header component on the page: